pingidentity/pingidentity-devops-getting-started/docs/profiles.md

 # Customizing server profiles

-When you deployed the full stack of solution containers in [Get started](evaluate.md), you were employing the server profiles associated with each of our solutions.
+When you deployed the full stack of product containers in [Get started](evaluate.md), you were employing the server profiles associated with each of our products.
 In the YAML files, you'll see entries such as this for each product instance:

   ```yaml
   environment: